close

 Words: 1119|Pages: 2|6 min read

-Background and Significance: Overview: Synesthesia is an intriguing neurological condition that is relatively rare and not well-researched.
+Overview: Synesthesia is an intriguing neurological condition that is relatively rare and not well-researched.
 It comes in many different forms, but the common denominator in all the variations is “the automatic activation of unusual concurrent experiences in response to ordinary inducing stimuli.”
 In other words, the stimulation of one sensory system causes a response in a different, unrelated sensory system.
 Investigation into this phenomenon can allow for a deeper insight into the various sensory systems and their integration.
 Understanding synesthesia is important for learning more about the underlying brain structures and the development of our senses.
 Grapheme-color synesthesia is the most common form of synesthesia in which people visualize consistent colors associated with letters and numbers.
 As with all forms of synesthesia, the cause is unknown.
-A study by Simner et. al suggests that synesthetes (individuals with synesthesia) develop these associations during childhood as they learn alphabet and number sequences.
-Additionally, a study by Jäncke et. al suggests that synesthesia may be caused by increased structural connectivity and more cortical matter in the fusiform gyrus and areas by the V4 complex.
-A study from Rouw et. al also found a larger presence of white matter in the inferior temporal cortex for synesthetes, and more hyperconnectivity for those who could project color into the outside world versus those who could only visualize the colors in their mind.
-This distinction infers that synesthesia is likely caused by abnormalities in brain development, and the research done by Simner et. al suggests that a basic level of cognition is required before these associations can be formed.
+A study by Simner et al. (2006) suggests that synesthetes (individuals with synesthesia) develop these associations during childhood as they learn alphabet and number sequences.
+Additionally, a study by Jäncke et al. (2007) suggests that synesthesia may be caused by increased structural connectivity and more cortical matter in the fusiform gyrus and areas by the V4 complex.
+A study from Rouw et al. (2011) also found a larger presence of white matter in the inferior temporal cortex for synesthetes, and more hyperconnectivity for those who could project color into the outside world versus those who could only visualize the colors in their mind.
+This distinction infers that synesthesia is likely caused by abnormalities in brain development, and the research done by Simner et al. suggests that a basic level of cognition is required before these associations can be formed.
 It is largely unknown whether this difference in brain matter is caused genetically or in some other manner.

-Main Hypothesis: I hypothesize that grapheme-color synesthesia is a result of a genetic abnormal buildup of neural connections in the inferior temporal cortex and areas near the V4 complex.
+I hypothesize that grapheme-color synesthesia is a result of a genetic abnormal buildup of neural connections in the inferior temporal cortex and areas near the V4 complex.
 I will test this by monitoring brain activity during stimulation using MRI and EEG in the regions associated with visual cues, color processing, and perception (V4 complex, fusiform gyrus, inf. temp. cortex), and attempt to perform fractional anisotropy measurements in these regions to determine the neural connection volume and makeup.
 To determine whether grapheme-color synesthesia has a genetic basis, these tests will be done with the blood relatives of the affected who give consent as well.
+This hypothesis aims to bridge the gap between genetic predispositions and the manifestation of sensory integration anomalies.

 Get a custom paper now from our expert writers.